Styes - Medical Condition

 Styes Causes

-There are actually two distinct types of stye.
+There are actually 2 distinct types of stye.
 Both are usually caused by a bacterium known as staphylococcus, or "staph" for short.
 It’s a common bacterium on your skin that can over-reproduce and start infections.

 When it causes the type of ordinary stye called an external hordeolum, it begins by infecting an eyelash at the root (the follicle), unleashing a process that results in swelling.
 This kind of stye can also start from a staph infection in an area close to the follicles called the glands of Moll and Zeiss.
 When the stye swells and begins to infect or clog other glands around the eyelid, it causes pain and discomfort.
 At this point, you may often see and feel a nodule, a small pimple-like reddish abscess that begins to fill with pus.